 Hidden in Nakasongora district – Nakitoma village, Ziwa Rhino Sanctuary is one of the only two sanctuaries in Uganda.
-It was put into existence mainly to provide a favorable home to the re-introduced species of White Rhinoceros.
+It was put into existence mainly to provide a favourable home to the re-introduced species of White Rhinoceros.

-With time, some of these animals will be distributed to the National Parks like Queen Elizabeth, Murchison and Kidepo Valley National Park.
+With time, some of these animals will be distributed to National Parks like Queen Elizabeth, Murchison and Kidepo Valley National Park.

 How close can you get to the Rhinoceros?

 Visitors to the sanctuary participate in the tracking session that lasts for about 1-2 hours.
-This experience awards travelers grand opportunities to see the Rhinos on foot from a close range.
+This experience awards travellers’ grand opportunities to see the Rhinos on foot from a close range.
 You are free to take a lot of photos or videos of these animals.
-While tracking, you will be guided by the ranger guides are well informed about these animals.
+While tracking, you will be guided by the ranger guides who are well informed about these animals.
 The animals are somehow difficult so it is always advised to keep a reasonable distance from them.